Considerations When Living in Your RV Full Time

 A little education can go a long way in making your travels safe and enjoyable.
 Besides, you don’t want to be that guy that everybody is watching and shaking their heads at.
 Without classes, you’ll likely see spectators pulling out a lawn chair to watch the entertaining display you put on while behind the wheel.

-Before you take a class, however, it may be wise to see if being in an RV full time is a lifestyle you can fully commit to.
+Before you take a class, however, it may be wise to see if living in your RV full time is a lifestyle you can fully commit to.
 Try living out of your RV for extended periods while you still have your stationary house.
 This way, you can get a general feel for RV living and determine what supplies and appliances you can and can’t do without.

 Even as you start your RV journey, try staying in the same area that you have been living in for a few weeks or months.
 The change will seem less jarring if your surroundings are still familiar, even as you make drastic adjustments in other aspects.
 Once you feel more comfortable, you can freely move on to new places.